Analysts Offer Insights on Financial Companies: Green Dot (GDOT), Cannae Holdings (CNNE) and SBA Communications (SBAC)

 According to TipRanks.com, Grondahl is a top 100 analyst with an average return of 33.6% and a 64.9% success rate.
 Grondahl covers the Financial sector, focusing on stocks such as WisdomTree Investments, Medallion Financial, and Shift Technologies.

-Currently, the analyst consensus on Green Dot is a Moderate Buy with an average price target of $62.25, a 25.8% upside from current levels.
+Green Dot has an analyst consensus of Moderate Buy, with a price target consensus of $62.25, implying a 25.8% upside from current levels.
 In a report issued on February 22, Canaccord Genuity also maintained a Hold rating on the stock with a $56.00 price target.

 See today’s analyst top recommended stocks >>